sara-nl/griddocs/source/Pages/Practices/projectmine/rcauth.rst

 When users start working on the grid, or interact with dCache for data transfers, a proxy (http://doc.grid.surfsara.nl/en/latest/Pages/Advanced/grid_authentication.html) is created based on the user's certificate.
 RCauth is a service that allows users to get this proxy without the actual user certificate but instead with username/password authentication provided by SURFsara.
 This feature will help users to speed up in getting started without worrying about grid certificates!
-This document provides information on how to use the RCAuth service.
+This document provides information on how to use the RCauth service.

 =============
-How to use RCAuth
+How to use RCauth
 =============

 SURFsara will provide entitlement to enable existing users to use this service.
 Future incoming users will be automatically  provided with this entitlement when their accounts are created.